What does Russia leaving the Council of Europe mean? | DW | 17.03.2022

 He also highlighted that there were other legal implications related to Russia's withdrawal from the ECHR.
 “There will be no Russian judge present in the Council anymore which is a technical consequence and can limit the cases.
 So we have to wait and see how the ECHR will decide the legal implications of this withdrawal," he said.

-According to the Council of Europe spokesperson,“the legal and financial consequences of Russia’s expulsion are due to be considered by the Council of Europe’s Committee of Ministers next week."
+According to a Council of Europe spokesperson,“the legal and financial consequences of Russia’s exclusion are due to be considered by the Council of Europe’s Committee of Ministers next week."

 Meanwhile, Human Rights Watch’s Dam stressed that international bodies, like the UN Human Rights Council, should now set up specific mechanisms to strengthen scrutiny over Russia’s human rights actions.